-In addition to the school level marking described above, English teachers representing all school regions score all student examinations at a provincial scoring session.
+In addition to the school level marking described above, English teachers representing all school boards score all student examinations at a scoring session held in the summer.
 Results from the provincial scoring session are used to provide information to policy makers on the implementation of the course curriculum and on standards of student achievement in relation to expected learning outcomes.
-Individual student reports will provide information about students' performance in reading and writing according to the four performance levels.
+Individual student reports will provide information about students' performance in reading and writing.
 These results are used by teachers, together with classroom assessment information, to inform instructional decisions that are best suited to individual students.

-During provincial scoring sessions, markers use the scoring rubrics along with a set of exemplars which have been selected by a group of high school English teachers.
-This group of teachers, under the direction of a Department of Education and Early Childhood Development Literacy Evaluation Coordinator, meets prior to the scoring session to interpret scoring rubrics by selecting student pieces from among the examinations to serve as examples of each level of the rubric.
+During scoring sessions, table leaders lead a group of markers.
+Under the direction of a Department of Education and Early Childhood Development Literacy Evaluation Coordinator, table leaders meet prior to the scoring session to interpret scoring rubrics by selecting student pieces from among the examinations to serve as examples of each level of the rubric.
 The group then writes rationales using the language of the rubric to justify the consensus scores.
 This set of exemplars and their accompanying rationales are collated into a Scoring Guide.
-The Scoring Rubrics and the Scoring Guides are used as reference tools throughout the scoring session by all markers to ensure consistency in scoring.
+The Scoring Rubrics and the Scoring Guides are used as reference tools throughout the scoring session by all markers in order to ensure consistency in scoring.

-Before beginning to score student work, markers are trained in the use of the Scoring Rubrics and Scoring Guides.
-Following this initial training, reliability checks in which all markers score independently the same pre-scored papers are conducted periodically throughout the scoring session.
+Before beginning to score student work, markers are trained by table leaders in the use of the Scoring Rubrics and Scoring Guides.
+Following this initial training, reliability checks in which all markers score independently the same pre-scored paper are conducted periodically throughout the scoring session.
 These procedures ensure the reliability of the results that are produced.